Retailer Misconceptions About PCI Compliance

-First of all, understand that you are not alone and we can help.
-TransFirst® has been in business since 1995, providing information, education and support with our PCI compliant merchant account services.
-In this time, the landscape has changed and evolved but the importance of PCI compliance has never waned.
+First of all, understand that you are not alone, and we can help.
+We have been in business for over 30 years, providing information, education and support with our PCI-compliant merchant account services.
+Throughout this time, the landscape has changed and evolved, but the importance of PCI compliance has never waned.

-To be PCI compliant you must meet the PCI DSS (Payment Card Industry Data Security Standard) requirements for:
+To be PCI compliant you must meet the Payment Card Industry Data Security Standard (PCI DSS) requirements for:

 PCI compliance is an ongoing process.
 Once you achieve compliance, you must continually strive to maintain it.
 Think of it in terms of three steps:

 The impact it could have on your customers is equally devastating if their sensitive personal information and credit card data were stolen.
-Precautions must be taken to help protect your customers from fraud and identity theft resulting from personal data falling into criminal hands.
-A victim’s losses may include not only out-of-pocket financial losses, but substantial additional financial and emotional costs associated with trying to restore one’s personal finances and correcting erroneous information for which the criminal is responsible.
+Precautions must be taken to help protect your customers from fraud and identity theft.
+A victim’s losses may include not only out-of-pocket financial losses, but substantial additional financial and emotional costs associated with trying to restore one’s personal identity.

-There are myths surrounding PCI compliance, emerging chip and PIN standards, the Cloud, and best practices for retailers to consider ensuring they are in compliance.
-Many companies struggle to understand PCI compliance requirements and often have many misconceptions about what it means to their business — especially since the recent announcements from Visa and MasterCard.
+There are myths to consider surrounding PCI compliance, EMV® standards, the Cloud and best practices to ensure you are in compliance.
+Many companies struggle to understand PCI compliance requirements and often have many misconceptions about what it means to their business.

-A misconception about PCI compliance that many retailers still believe is that PCI compliance just relates to the POS software itself, although the requirements actually go beyond the software, and the database structure.
-There are also policies and processes that need to be put in place.
+Another misconception about PCI compliance that many merchants still believe is that it just relates to the POS software itself.
+The requirements actually go beyond the software and the database structure.

-Misconceptions also exist amongst retailers about payment processing compliance in the Cloud.
-Retailers sometimes believe if their credit application was hosted someplace else and not stored on their servers, that it would help reduce the risk or the requirement for PCI.
-This is a myth because even if the application is hosted offsite someplace, it is still accessible from the merchant’s network.
+Further misconceptions also exist amongst retailers about payment processing compliance in the Cloud.
+Retailers sometimes believe that if their credit card application is hosted someplace else and not physically stored on their servers, it would help reduce their risk or the requirement for PCI compliance.
+This is a myth because even if the application is hosted off-site someplace, it is still accessible from the merchant’s network.

-Ultimately PCI compliance is required from the moment you accept or swipe the credit card at the point-of-sale terminal.
+Ultimately, PCI compliance is required from the moment you accept a credit card at the POS terminal.
 If applications are hosted in the Cloud or stored off-site, those facilities or locations will become part of the PCI compliance requirement, because they are accessible from the merchant’s network.